wego11ya/expense-tracker/README.md

 # Expense Tracker

 ## Introduction
-A web application of expense details recorded, including name, date, category, amount, and you can check it by registering account。
+A web application of expense details, including name, date, category, amount, and you can check it by registering account。

 ## Features

 - Register account
-- Add a expense record
+- Create an expense record
-- Edit a expense record detail
+- Edit an expense record detail
-- Delete a expense record
+- Delete an expense record
-- Check different categories of total expenses
+- Sort expenses by different categories

 ## Install

-1. Store this project to local
+1. Clone this project to your local repository

 ```
 git clone https://github.com/wego11ya/expense-tracker.git
 ```

-2. Switch to project folder
+2. Change directory to project folder

 ```
-cd expense_tracker
+cd expense-tracker
 ```

 3. Install npm packages required